min-khanthee/Meme-generator/README.md

 # Meme Generator

-- Allows you to create your own meme from an array of saved memes.
+An app that allows you to create your own memes.
+It's created using React, and uses a Meme Generator API.

-- To do:
-  - Add an external API of memes, and render this using the useEffect hook.

 # Getting Started with Create React App